 - Start one of the automation courses recommended above.

-- Check out the resources on Automation on The Dojo.
+- Check out the resources on Automation on The Ministry of Testing platform.

 - Explore the automation thread on The Club.

 - Bonus mission, try 30 Days of Automation in Testing challenge!

 Think back to that app on your phone and the software package in work from Task 1.
 It is estimated that the average user loses patience with a web page that doesn't load after 4 seconds.
 Now think about Black Friday sales or those concerts that sell out in 2 minutes.
 Have you ever been in an online queue for either of these?
 Load and performance testing can help the whole team to get an estimate of possible weaknesses in the product before it is released to customers.